vallurumk/sheffield-bioinformatics-core.github.io/pages/collaboration/funding/costing.md

 type: text
 ---

-RSE time is typically funded via internal or external grants, not through overheads.
-Most UKRI funders are aware of the role of RSEs and actively encourage their deployment on grants.
+SBC time is typically funded via internal or external grants, not through overheads.
+Most UKRI funders are aware of the role of core facility staff and actively encourage their deployment on grants.

-## RSE costing (grant-funded)
+## SBC costing (grant-funded)

-Outside of the free activities which we organise, RSE time must be paid for from internal or external sources.
+Outside of the free activities that we organise, SBC time must be paid for from internal or external sources.
-In many cases this will require you to budget for RSE time as part of your grant application.
-The RSE Team can assist with this an advice you as to what is appropriate for your needs.
-Enquiries should be made to <rse@sheffield.ac.uk>.
+In many cases this will **require you to budget for SBC** time as part of your grant application.
+The SBC Team can assist with this an advice you as to what is appropriate for your needs.
+Enquiries should be made to <bioinformatics-core@sheffield.ac.uk>.
+Your faculty Research Hub should also make you aware of this requirement.

-We can provide staffing for your grants (charged as 'directly incurred' costs) for anything from 1 day to 50% of a FTE, although **provision of an RSE is subject to availability** and as such **enquiries must be made before grant submission** to allow us to schedule our staff resources.
+We can provide staffing for your grants (charged as 'directly incurred' costs) in one of two ways:-

+- Costing a %FTE of an existing named staff member
+- Adding Bioinformatics Core time as a Facility charge on the costing tool at our hourly rate of £85, which would be more appropriate for short-term work

+You can also add the SBC director (currently [Dr. Mark Dunning](/team/mark)) as a co-investigator on your grant for a small directly-incurred %FTE time.
+This would be to provide guidance and direction on the project as a whole, and is appealing to grant funders

-If you require a dedicated 100% role for your team or project then you should recruit this directly.
+If you require a dedicated 100% role for your team or project then we recommend recruiting this directly with support from SBC.
+See below.
-We can help you with this by assisting with recruitment and by supporting your RSE within the Sheffield RSE community.

-## RSE "service" costing
+## SBC "service" / ad-hoc costing

-If you require paid RSE support which cannot be budgeted into a research grant then we provide an different mechanism for buying RSE support.
-In this case we charge an internal RSE "service" day rate of £384 for internal grants and £605+VAT for external partners and industry (rate expires 31/7/2023, from when the new rate will be £665+VAT).
+If you require paid Bioinformatics support which cannot be budgeted into a research grant, or was not budgeted at the time, then we provide a different mechanism for providing Bioinformatics support.
+In this case we charge an hourly rate of £85 for internal grants and £100 for external partners and industry.

-The service rate is based on an average cost of an RSE in our team and has a faculty administration cost.

-## Contributing to the RSE team (underwriting a RSE role)
+## Contributing to the SBC team (100% FTE staff)

-If you have a considerable requirement for RSE staff you may consider underwriting an RSE staff member with the team.
-By doing so you will ensure that a member of staff will exist with the specific skills which you require for your research.
-You will also be given the opportunity to join our strategy group to influence how free RSE time should be allocated.
-Underwriting a post does not guarantee that the staff member will be available to you 100% of the time.
-The staff member will be costed onto grants (benefiting you are your research group) in the normal way.
-Our method of cost recovery will allow us to recover up to 75% of the staff costs which will be reimbursed annually.
-Cost recovery will be reported on at each RSE strategy group meeting which you will be invited to attend as a contributor to the group.
+If you have a considerable requirement for Bioinformatics support you may consider appointing a Bioinformatics staff member, and have them affiliated with the SBC.
+By doing so you will ensure that a member of staff will exist with the specific skills that you require for your research.
+The staff member will be part of the SBC and benefit from our mentorship and support, but will be tasked with delivering outputs for your research project.
+There will be significant gains in project setup as the staff member will have access to our existing pipelines and framework.
+If the staff member leaves TUoS at the end of their contract, the work they produce will be retained within the SBC and can be retrieved at any point.

-Examples of current contributors include The Department of Computer Science and IT Services.
+Examples of current and past contributors in this manner include The Department of Biosciences, Division of Neuroscience (NIHR BRC) and Division of Clinical Medicine.